elegant-scipy/elegant-scipy/markdown/ch5.markdown

 format to hold n-dimensional array data.
 For sparse matrices, there are actually a wide array of possible formats, and the "right" format depends on the problem you want to solve.
+We'll cover the two most commonly-used formats, but for a complete list, see the comparison table later in the chapter, as well as the online documentation for `scipy.sparse`.

 ### COO (COOrdinate) format